Cornwall Karate (UK)

 However, because we don't want black uniforms to be seen as something only worn by female students when they are having their periods, we are allowing students of all genders to choose whether they wish to wear a black or white uniform.
 As such, students are welcome to switch from one uniform colour to another each day, for whatever reason.

-29TH APRIL 2020
+29TH APRIL 2020 - COVID 19 UPDATE

 COVID-19